artberri/web/content/blog/2022-07-12-implementing-light-dark-mode/index.md

 ### Some UX considerations

 Don't get me wrong; I'm not a UX designer.
-Anyway, I'll feel comfortable enought to give you some tips regarding UX on light/dark themes:
+Anyway, I feel comfortable enough to give you some tips regarding UX on light/dark themes:

 **Dark is not black**.
 There are lots of dark colors apart from the `#000000`, in fact, you can see that I'm not using black as a background color in this site.
 Light is not necessarily white either.
 There are a lot of places to get inspiration from; if you are not an expert in color theory either, review what other sites do or take some ideas from IDE themes.